 Governor David Paterson's selection process began with a number of prominent names and high-profile New York Democrats, including Andrew Cuomo, Fran Drescher and Caroline Kennedy, vying for the spot.
 Gillibrand quietly campaigned for the position, meeting secretly with Paterson on at least one occasion.
 She said that she made an effort to underscore her successful House elections in a largely conservative district, adding that she could be a good complement to Chuck Schumer.
 Gillibrand was presumed a likely choice in the days before the official announcement.
 On January 23, 2009, Paterson held a press conference to announce Gillibrand as his choice.

-Gillibrand was sworn in on January 26, 2009; at 42, she entered the chamber as the youngest senator in the 111th Congress.
+Gillibrand was sworn in as a U.S. senator on January 26, 2009; at 42, she entered the chamber as the youngest senator in the 111th Congress.
 In February, she endorsed Scott Murphy, whom New York Democrats chose as their nominee for her former seat in the House of Representatives.
 In April, Murphy won the seat against Republican Jim Tedisco by 399 votes and succeeded Gillibrand in the House until 2011.

 Gillibrand made national headlines in February 2009 for stating that she and her husband kept two guns under their bed.
 Her staff later indicated that Gillibrand no longer stored guns under her bed.